nanoporetech/tombo/docs/plotting.rst

 ROC Curves
 ^^^^^^^^^^

-In order to validate the performance of significance testing results at a known sequence motif, the ``plot_roc`` command is provided.
+In order to validate the performance of modified base detection results at a known sequence motif, the ``plot roc`` command is provided.
 This command takes a Tombo statistics file, corresponding motif descriptions and the genome FASTA file.
 The "area under the curve" (AUC) for each motif is printed and the precision-recall curve is also plotted for each motif on the second page of the resulting PDF.
-Note that only genomic positions with the canonical base of interest are included in the results from this command.
+Note that only genomic positions with the canonical base of interest are included in the results from this command (since the alternative model only makes calls at these positions).

 Below is an example command and resulting plot for identifying the known dam and dcm methylase contexts in E. coli using all three provided testing methods.

 .. code-block:: bash

-    tombo plot_roc \
+   tombo plot roc --statistics-filenames \
+       alt_testing.native_e_coli.5mC.tombo.stats \
+       alt_testing.native_e_coli.6mA.tombo.stats \
+       de_novo_testing.native_e_coli.tombo.stats \
-        --statistics-filenames vs_pcr.tombo.stats de_novo.tombo.stats \
+       sample_comp_testing.tombo.stats \
-        5mC_model.5mC.tombo.stats 6mA_model.6mA.tombo.stats \
+       --motif-descriptions \
-        --motif-descriptions CCWGG:2:"dcm 5mC Sample Comp"::GATC:2:"dam 6mA Sample Comp" \
+       CCWGG:2:"dcm 5mC Alt Model" \
+       GATC:2:"dam 6mA Alt Model" \
        CCWGG:2:"dcm 5mC De novo"::GATC:2:"dam 6mA De novo" \
-        CCWGG:2:"dcm 5mC Alt Comp" GATC:2:"dam 6mA Alt Comp"  \
+       CCWGG:2:"dcm 5mC Sample Comp"::GATC:2:"dam 6mA Sample Comp" \
-        --genome-fasta e_coli.fasta
+       --genome-fasta ~/e_coli.fasta \
+       --pdf-filename native_e_coli.roc.pdf --minimum-test-reads 10

 ----